mattermost/mattermost-test-management/data/test-cases/plugins/todo/API/Delete_issue.md

 **Step 1**

+1. Open the Todo plugin RHS.
-1. Provide the correct authtoken(in postman) of the user.
+2. Open the menu options of the desired todo issue.
-2. Fill the mandatory ID field correctly.
+3. Click on delete Todo option.

 **Expected**